-It contains the terms and conditions of the contractual arrangement between the successful tenderer and the Principal to enable the supply of the external audit services.
+It contains the terms and conditions of the contractual arrangement proposed to be made between the successful tenderer and the Principal to enable the supply of the external audit services.

 3. Performance Framework

 The Principal is committed to engaging audit firms who are able and willing to continually improve their performance during the term of the proposed Head Agreement.